 The late sixties, early seventies ushered a new era into many facets of our lives.
-The rising cost of oil along with the uncertainty of supply made it necessary to evaluate what we had taken for granted for many years.
+Rising oil costs along and supply uncertainty made it necessary to evaluate what we had taken for granted for years.

-The October of 1973 Arab oil embargo sent oil prices rocketing while shortening oil supplies, causing building owners/operators to search for more reliable, less expensive ways to heat and cool large commercial spaces.
-The solution it seemed was to create a sealed building envelope thereby limiting the amount of infiltration and ventilation air to the minimum.
+The October 1973 Arab oil embargo sent oil prices rocketing while shortening oil supplies.
+This urged building owners/operators to search for more reliable, less expensive ways to heat and cool large commercial spaces.
+The solution was to create a sealed building envelope limiting the amount of infiltration and ventilation air to the minimum.

 National energy conservation measures called for a reduction of outside air to 5 CFM per building occupant from 10 CFM.
 Most experts believed this would be sufficient ventilation to ensure adequate health and comfort, but they were quickly proven wrong.

 The reduction in expensive OA resulted in a large increase in occupant complaints traced to their time at their workplace.
 Symptoms included nose or throat irritation, headache, dry cough, itchy skin, and sensitivity to odors, nausea, and eye discomfort.
-Sick Building Syndrome (SBS), as it was later known, caught the public’s attention with the sickening of 221 people and death of 34 others at an American Legion convention in Philadelphia through contamination in their air conditioning system.
+Sick Building Syndrome (SBS), as it was later known, sickened 221 people and lead to the death of 34 others.
+This occurred at an American Legion convention in Philadelphia through contamination in their air conditioning system.

 Many studies have since proven beyond a doubt and established links between indoor air quality and human illness.
 When you consider the economic impact through lost productivity, lawsuits and increased insurance costs; building owners, HVAC design engineers and operators all take this issue very seriously.